Seolhun/localize-components/README.md

   - All components have global stylesheet affecting origin product css.

 ## Goal
-- localized-style
+- Localized-style
-- All components are standalone without dipendencies.
 - All components be changed for Theme by React Context.
+  - All core variables is controlled by context
+- Processing all most colors

 ## Used stacks
 - TypeScript
+- Lerna
+- RollupJS, Webpack 4
 - React
-- RollupJS <- Webpack 4
-- Lerna
 - Babel 7
 - emotionJS
 - polished